High-Impact Practices (HIPs) for CAE Scholars

 SCE is only for CAE Scholars and students in selected other cohort programs.
 Admitted students invited to become CAE Scholars can opt in to SCE before May 15 each year.

-Students who participate in SCE will typically join another learning community in the fall.
+Students who participate in SCE will typically join another high-impact practice in the fall.